catdad/tiny.request/README.md

 ### Special requests:

 As I have hinted, you can make special requests for JSON and [JSONP](http://json-p.org/).
-They take the same parameters and provide the same callback as a regular request, but are called as such:
+They take the same parameters, but are called as such:

 	//JSON
 	request.json(options, callback);
 	//JSONP
 	request.jsonp(options, callback);

-Note that since JSONP does not use `XMLHttpRequest`, it will not receive an `xhr` in the callback.
+The callback parameters still use the same style, but are a little different.
+As mentioned above, `err` will the first parameter, but you'll see some inconsistency with JSON requests.
+The second, `body`, will be a parsed JSON object, so it'll be ready to use as soon as you get the callback.
+Since JSONP does not use `XMLHttpRequest`, it will not receive an `xhr` in the callback, though a regular JSON call will still get the `xhr` object.

 ### Bonus